-Laylatul Qadr 2019 and The Last 10 Days of Ramadan
+Laylatul Qadr 2019 and The Last 10 Nights of Ramadan

-Virtues of the Last Ten Days of Ramadan 2019
+Virtues of the Last Ten Nights of Ramadan 2019

 As we progress through the last ten days of Ramadan 2019, a most special and holy occasion, it is important now more than ever to demonstrate all the aspects of the faith, and practise the pillars of our beliefs.